Creating a Node.js Project with MongoDB for CRUD Operations

 Step 5: Test Your API

-Start your Node.js server and test the API endpoints using Postman or curl
+Start your Node.js server and test the API endpoints using Postman or curl.

 Start the Server:

-Test the API Endpoints:
+node index.jsTest the API Endpoints:

 Create a New User:

-curl -X POST -H "Content-Type: application/json" -d '{"name":"John Doe", "email":"john@example.com", "age":30}' http://localhost:3000/users
+curl -X POST -H "Content-Type: application/json" -d '{"name":"John Doe", "email":"john@example.com", "age":30}' http://localhost:3000/usersGet All Users:

-Get a User by ID:
+curl http://localhost:3000/usersGet a User by ID:

-Update a User by ID:
+curl http://localhost:3000/users/<user_id>Update a User by ID:

-curl -X PATCH -H "Content-Type: application/json" -d '{"name":"Jane Doe"}' http://localhost:3000/users/<user_id>
+curl -X PATCH -H "Content-Type: application/json" -d '{"name":"Jane Doe"}' http://localhost:3000/users/<user_id>Delete a User by ID:

 curl -X DELETE http://localhost:3000/users/<user_id>